ohmyshake/programming-tutorial/book/intro.md

 The notebook is powered by [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which use [MyST](https://sphinx-design.readthedocs.io/en/sbt-theme/grids.html) Markdown syntax.

-All the source files are edited by VSCode, `run_jb_build.py` is a Python script to build the HTML and fresh it in Chrome browser automatically.
+All the source files are edited in VSCode, `run_jb_build.py` is a Python script to build the HTML and fresh it in Chrome browser automatically.

 - `run_jb_build.py` uses `git` to check whether any of the files have been changed.
 If something changed, it will rebuild the notebook and refresh the HTML in Chrome browser.